dbindel/cs4220-s20/web/syllabus.md

 semester will check with the college to see who has completed course evaluation surveys (though we obviously cannot check to see whether your feedback is useful!).
-Participating in these feedback activities counts toward your grade.
+Participating in these feedback activities counts toward your grade via points oon the midterm and final.

-Together, participation and feedback counts for the equivalent of one homework.

 ### Homework and projects